 Based on Foster’s injury history it is obvious that the health of his tissues had been compromised.
 His achilles likely wasn’t getting its proper nutrition and oxygenation due to a compromised blood flow from an injury history that had altered his neurological and vascular systems.
 Sadly, it was likely only a matter of time before his achilles blew…and with it the hopes and dreams of all his fantasy football owners.

-His 2016 comeback was not surprisingly, short-lived, lasting only 4 games before groin and hamstring issues resurfaced prompting a well-advised announcement of his retirement.
+His 2016 comeback was, unsurprisingly, short-lived lasting only 4 games before groin and hamstring issues resurfaced, prompting a well-advised announcement of his retirement.

 So what’s the takeaway?
-This: take your injuries seriously and get them treated!
+Take your injuries seriously and get them treated!
 Ignoring them will only cause more serious debilitations in the future.
 Rust-proof your body regularly to ensure it can continue to withstand the demands placed on it.